ajay-dewari/Search-Image-Gallery/README.md

 The app is build on a single activity architecture follows the MVVM architecture with the latest android architecture components and jetpack libraries.
 The app uses Coroutines for concurrency, Retrofit-2 for network calls, Paging-3 for pagination, Hilt for the DI, and for navigation Navigation library from jetpack is used.

 ## Application overview:
-The application uses the [Pixabay api](https://pixabay.com/api/docs/) for querying the images and showing the results in the application.
+The application uses the [Pixabay api](https://pixabay.com/api/docs/) for querying the images and showing the results in the gridview recyclerview.

 **Home Screen :**
-The home screen is the place wheare the search view take the query and the web api calls the [Pixabay api](https://pixabay.com/api/docs/) that returns thousands of images in a single reaponse, to make it simple and load the image with paging feature Paging-3 library is used and the app show the result very efficently without any lags.
+The home screen is the place wheare the search view take the query and the web api calls the [Pixabay api](https://pixabay.com/api/docs/) that returns hundreds of images in a single reaponse, to make it simple and load the image with paging feature Paging-3 library is used and the app show the result very efficently without any lags.

 Screen: